gitify-app/gitify/README.md

 ![Gitify](images/press.png)

 ### Download
-You can download Gitify from the [releases](https://github.com/ekonstantinidis/gitify/releases) page.
+You can download Gitify for **free** from either the website [www..gitify.io](http://www.gitify.io/) or from the GitHub repository [releases](https://github.com/ekonstantinidis/gitify/releases) page.
 Currently only supports OS X.

 ### Prerequisites